kbase/kbase-ui-plugin-react-profile-view/README.md

 ## Usage

-Edit user profile or serach other users' profile.
+View any user profile, edit own user profile, and search other users' profile.

 ## Install and run